Turnage-Digital/Lister/ARCHITECTURE.md

 ## Conventions

 - Application must not reference Infrastructure projects.
 - Host is the only place that closes generics or binds module abstractions to concrete infrastructure (see Host Composition & Module Registration).
 - New modules follow: Domain + Application + Infrastructure.Sql; wire in Host.
 - Access stores exclusively via their unit of work abstractions; do not inject `IListsStore`, `IItemsStore`, etc. directly into handlers or services.

 ## Persistence

 - One DbContext per module; migrations live in the module's Infrastructure.Sql project.
 - Host registers DbContexts via `AddInfrastructure(connectionString)` which auto-detects each context's migration assembly.

 ## Store Pattern

 - Stores (`INotificationsStore<T>`, `INotificationRulesStore<T>`, etc.) handle low-level persistence operations
 - Aggregates compose stores and add business logic, domain events, and invariant enforcement
+- Stores are responsible for appending history entries for their entities (create/update/delete), so aggregates stay focused on business invariants while the persistence layer maintains audit trails consistently.
 - Stores are registered in the Host and injected into aggregates via `IUnitOfWork`
+- `Get*` methods on stores should eagerly hydrate everything the aggregate needs (navigation properties, history, metadata).
+Aggregates assume the returned entity is complete and will not issue additional queries.

 ## MediatR